 “The amounts of NDMA found in Valsartan API are much lower than the cumulative endogenous production and usual external exposure of NDMA,” Althoff wrote in an email July 6.
 “There is no certainty as to how much this contaminant may potentially increase cancer risk in humans.
 Thus, the amount of NDMA found in the Valsartan API would not represent a significantly increased risk to the patients taking of Sandoz Valsartan and Sandoz Valsartan HCT Film coated tablets.”

 “The FDA is committed to maintaining our gold standard for safety and efficacy.
-That includes our efforts to ensure the quality of drugs and the safe manner in which they’re manufactured,” Commissioner Dr. Scott Gottlieb said Friday.
-“When we identify lapses in the quality of drugs and problems with their manufacturing that have the potential to create risks to patients, we’re committed to taking swift action to alert the public and help facilitate the removal of the products from the market.
-As we seek the removal of certain drug products today, our drug shortages team is also working hard to ensure patients’ therapeutic needs are met in the United States with an adequate supply of unaffected medications.”
-The FDA’s investigation into the drug will continue.
+That includes our efforts to ensure the quality of drugs and the safe manner [in which the manufacturer makes them].”
+Commissioner Dr. Scott Gottlieb said Friday.
+“When we identify lapses in the quality of drugs and problems with their manufacturing that have the potential to create risks to patients, we’re committed to taking swift action to alert the public and help [remove] the products from the market.
+As we seek [to remove] certain drug products today, our drug shortages team is also working hard to ensure [we meet] patients’ therapeutic needs… in the United States with an adequate supply of unaffected medications.”
+The FDA will continue its investigation into the drug.

 If you are taking any valsartan-containing medications, please talk with your doctor as soon as possible.

-Please be advised that you should not discontinue taking any medication without your doctor’s permission.
+Please note that you should not discontinue taking any medication without your doctor’s permission.
 Going off your medication without supervision could be dangerous, according to the American Heart Association (AHA).